Abnormal Breath Sounds

 Abnormal Breath Sounds What to Tell the Doctor

 You realize something is wrong, and you’re about to pick up the phone to call your doctor.
 What information will he/she want to know from you so that he/she can make the most informed decision about the situation?
 How do you describe abnormal breath sounds?
-You need to be his/her eyes and ears.
+He needs you to be his/her eyes and ears.
 Here are the details you need to know when you call based on the symptom.

 - How long has the cough been present?